amarula/dyndesign/docs/class_builder.md

 # I am component `Default`
 ```
 In the code above, if the "switch" parameter is set to either "optionA" or
-"optionB", the corresponding component classes are injected into the
+"optionB" the corresponding component classes are injected in the "self.comp"
-"self.comp" attribute.
+attribute.
 Otherwise, the Default class, set up through the
 `dynconfig.SWITCH_DEFAULT` fixed key, is injected by default.

-The code also shows how to use the `GLOBAL_DYNCONFIG` fixed attribute.
-This
+The code also shows how to set a Local Unit Configuration setting through the
-attribute can be used to set Dependency Configuration settings that are applied to
-all `ClassConfig` instances.
-In this case, the "comp" setting is globally assigned
+`DYNDESIGN_LOCAL_CONFIG` fixed attribute.
+In this case, the "comp" setting is
-to `component_attr`: this means that all `ClassConfig` instances use "comp" as
+locally assigned to `component_attr`: this means that all `ClassConfig` instances
-attribute to instantiate the components, unless it is overridden in a specific
+of Configurator will use "comp" as attribute to instantiate the components, unless
-`ClassConfig` instance.
+it is overridden in a specific `ClassConfig` instance.

 ## Multiple Dependencies per Option